KyleKing/calcipy/README.md

 | `dash_dev/doit_lint.py` | 14 | 14 | 0 | 0.0 |
 | `dash_dev/doit_test.py` | 13 | 7 | 0 | 46.2 |

-Generated on: 2020-03-25T22:46:28.137749
+Generated on: 2020-04-19T21:59:57.354527

 <!-- /COVERAGE -->

 ## TODO List

+- Queue
-- Make sure gitchangelog.rc and other relevant files are populated to working directory if needed
+  - Make sure gitchangelog.rc (and other relevant files) are pushed to directory - add note that they are automatically overwritten
+  - Allow for building of docs within master branch (see issue on pdoc for best practices with index.html redirect)

+- Planned
-- Add tests
+  - Add tests!
   - Refactor and general cleanup.
 Is there a better way to handle `stage_examples` when no example files are needed?